 The Federation numbers some one hundred members, amongst whom feature the most emblematic brands on the global stage.
-It comprises three Chambres Syndicales or central bodies (Haute Couture, Couturiers' and Fashion Designers' Ready-to-Wear, Men's Fashion).
+It comprises three Chambres Syndicales or central bodies (Haute Couture, Women's Fashion, Men's Fashion).

 The Fédération de la Haute Couture et de la Mode brings together fashion brands that foster creation and international development.
 It seeks to promote French fashion culture, where Haute Couture and creation have a major impact by combining traditional know how and contemporary technology at all times.
 It contributes to bolstering Paris in its role as worldwide fashion capital.